 The crisis has also had an impact on how consumers spend.
 With many people losing their jobs, consumers have tightened their purses causing a 40% drop in spending.
 As a result, startups are being forced to rethink.
 The NASSCOM report also found that 54% of Indian startups during COVID are looking to pivot to new business opportunities, like health

 The Startup Ecosystem Fights Back

-- Action COVID-19 Team: ACT is a ₹1,000 crore grant by VC’s and founders that has already funded 48 projects.
-Applications are currently paused, but should be open soon.
+- Action COVID-19 Team: ACT is a ₹1,000 crore grant by VC’s and founders that have already funded 48 projects.
+Applications are currently paused but should be open soon.
 The grant will fund ideas to fight COVID-19 using existing startup assets.

 - SIDBI SAFE: The bank launched a scheme to offer MSME’s loans of up to ₹50,00,000 at an interest rate of 5%.
 Any MSME manufacturing gloves, masks, ventilators and other critical gear can apply.